Are San Onofre nuclear waste canisters cracking?

-San Onofre’s nuclear reactors are permanently shut down.
-However, we’re left with tons of highly radioactive nuclear waste that will remain on site for decades, if not longer.
+San Onofre’s nuclear reactors are shut down.
+However, thousands of metric tons of radioactive nuclear waste will remain in California for decades.
 San Onofre’s spent fuel contains 89 times the amount of radiation (Cesium-137) released from Chernobyl.
+The waste is not safely stored, putting us at risk for a major nuclear disaster.
+Please read these facts and share the information.
+The facts are from the Nuclear Regulatory Commission (NRC) and other government and scientific sources.
+More…

 HIGH BURNUP FUEL: San Onofre and other U.S. reactors switched to the more dangerous high burnup nuclear fuel over a decade ago.
 High burnup fuel is low enriched uranium that has burned longer in the reactor than lower burnup fuel.